QAPournima/MysticalMemoir/README.md

 ## 🙏 Acknowledgments

-- Harry Potter universe created by J.K.
-Rowling
+- Original mystical design and concept
 - Icons and emojis from various open-source projects
 - React and Node.js communities for excellent documentation

 ---

-Made with ✨ magic and ❤️
+Made with ✨ mystical magic and ❤️

-*"Happiness can be found even in the darkest of times, if one only remembers to turn on the light."* - Albus Dumbledore
+*"In every moment of wonder, there lies the spark of infinite possibilities."*